joates/n3d-gamecore/README.md

 ## n3d-gamecore (0.0.1-alpha)

-checkout the 'dev' branch for the most recent build, the codebase is considered **ALPHA quality** only, should be OK to use but is 'unstable' because the API will probably change without notice.
-If you pull updates from 'dev' branch and it breaks your code, its on you, thats your warning. _Use at own risk_.
+the codebase is considered **ALPHA quality** only, should be OK to use but is 'unstable' because the API will probably change without notice.
+If you pull updates from 'dev' branch and it breaks your code, its on you, *that* is your warning. _Use at own risk_.

-You will also need the *Three.js* library installed wherever you are hosting the server because it is not bundled with this component.
+You will need to install the *Three.js* library wherever you are hosting the server because it is not bundled with this component.
 See the [website](http://threejs.org) for more info.

 ####3D WebGL Multi-Player Game Engine (Node.js / Three.js / HTML5)